 Always take the tests.
-It helps clients to hire you with confidence.
+It allows clients to hire you with confidence.
 Even after delivering 50k+ worth of work in Elance and then moving over to Upwork, I took the tests.
-It takes few minutes to complete if you know the subject well.
+It takes a few minutes to complete if you know the subject well.

-Upwork’s job success ratio has a factor where excessive projects without feedback dampens your job success ratio.
+Upwork’s job success ratio has a factor where excessive projects without feedback dampen your job success ratio.

-If you don’t ask for feedback, you may not get it, it is as simple as that.
-It never hurts to ask for a feedback, so always ask for a feedback.
+If you don’t ask for feedback, you may not get it; it is as simple as that.
+It never hurts to ask for feedback, so I always ask for feedback.

 12. Complete Jobs

 I had many jobs open (since 2008) from Elance and were shown as working.
-It was because either I or my client never clicked on that complete project button and this was dampening my job success ratio.
+It was because my client or I never clicked on that complete project button, and this was dampening my job success ratio.

-I asked Upwork about why I have so many jobs open and found and realized I need to make them as complete.
-I closed these jobs in Elance and the job success ratio took a sharp upswing.
+I asked Upwork about why I have so many jobs open and found I need to mark them as complete.
+When I closed these jobs in Elance, and the job success ratio took a sharp upswing.

-I have many clients who like to keep jobs open for anything they want to be done in future but getting them completed and asking for feedback helps with job success ratio.
+I have many clients who like to keep jobs open for anything they want to be done in the future, but getting them completed and asking for feedback helps with job success ratio.

 13. Employment History